motleykl/Week5-Python-/README.md

     - `myStr.replace("y","ical")` - This method functions like find and replace, where the first argument is the text to find and the second argument is the text to use when replacing.
     - `myStr.split("O")` - Breaks up the string, using the character provided as an argument as the delimiter.
 This method then returns a list of new strings.
 We'll talk more about lists later.

+to get it to save variable with new edits do myStr = command

 ## Comments in Python

 - Just like with bash, comments are essential in Python.